Robber language generator

 Note that replacing "x" with "ks" isn't enough — uppercase "X" also needs to be replaced, becoming "Ks" for the rules to match.

 Now all three rules are followed and the generator works.
 But there's plenty left to wish for in the code.
 Since it doesn't contain functions with descriptive names, you have to figure out what the code does line by line.
-Even if the code gets longer, it also becomes easier to understand if we break some things into separate functions:
+Breaking things into separate functions makes the code longer but easier to understand — and lifting the "x" preprocessing into its own function lets the main translation step focus on just one thing:

 Example 6const consonants = "bcdfghjklmnpqrstvwxz"